Rating Curves Shifts

 You will be able to rename this new rating shift detector and enter a description.
 An existing rating shift detector can be duplicated or deleted.

-The properties of the discharge series are then specified by selecting :
+The properties of the rating shift detector are then specified by selecting :

 You are now ready to start calculating the rating shifts, by clicking on the Launch the rating shift detections button.
 At the end of the calculation, the panel is updated as follows: